PA Program Benefits

-All PA classes will be held in MU's Health Sciences Center, located in Monmouth Park Corporate Center on Route 36 in West Long Branch, NJ—just two miles from the main Monmouth campus.
-The building has two classrooms, two large clinical skills laboratories, and library space dedicated to the program.
+All Monmouth University PA classes are held at the Graduate Center, located in Monmouth Park Corporate Center on Route 36 in West Long Branch, NJ—just two miles from the main Monmouth campus.
+The program utilizes two classrooms at the Graduate Center as well as two large clinical skills laboratories, and library space dedicated to the program.
 The clinical skills laboratory space is for the exclusive use of PA students.
-Those in the program will also be welcome to use any resources available on the main campus.
+Those in the program are also welcome and encouraged to use any resources available on the main campus.

-Because Monmouth is centrally located in New Jersey, PA students will have opportunities to train at various clinical sites in the state.
-Right now, MU has agreements with sites in these counties: Monmouth, Ocean, Atlantic, and Essex.
-The program continues to cultivate new sites and will have a complete listing as the program approaches its start of classes.
+Because Monmouth is centrally located in New Jersey, PA students have opportunities to train at various clinical sites in the state.
+Right now, Monmouth University has agreements with sites in Monmouth, Ocean, Atlantic, and Essex counties and continues to cultivate new sites.

 In Monmouth County alone, there are many renowned hospitals and medical facilities, including Monmouth Medical Center in Long Branch, Jersey Shore University Medical Center in Neptune, Riverview Medical Center in Red Bank, and CentraState Medical Center in Freehold.

-Because no more than 30 individuals will be admitted to the PA program each year, class sizes will be small, enabling students to work closely with each other and develop a strong rapport with faculty members.
+Because no more than 30 individuals are admitted to the PA program each year, class sizes are small, enabling students to work closely with each other and develop a strong rapport with faculty members.
 Students entering together will follow the same class schedule during their three years in the program.

-Students in Monmouth's PA program will learn from faculty members who have extensive knowledge and experience as PAs and physicians.
-The PA faculty at Monmouth have over 50 years' combined experience teaching physician assistant students.
-Dr. Carol Biscardi, the PA program director, has been a full-time PA educator for 22 years and has served as a program director for ten years.
+Students in Monmouth’s PA program learn from faculty members who have extensive knowledge and experience as PAs and physicians.
+The PA faculty at Monmouth have over 50 years’ combined experience teaching physician assistant students.
+Dr. Carol Biscardi, the PA program director, has been a full-time PA educator for over 25 years and more than a decade of experience as a program director.

 Additionally, the program’s co-medical directors are experienced in post-graduate medical education training.
 Dr. Kenneth Faistl is program director of the Family Practice Residency program at Mountainside Hospital, and Dr. Joseph DePasquale is fellowship coordinator for the Gastroenterology Fellowship Program at St. Michael’s Medical Center in Newark.